adamfitzhugh/gcp-ace/iam/iam.md

     * Cloud Identity Domain - Same as G Suite domain except a Cloud Identity domain doesn't have access to G Suite applications and features

+    * allAuthenticatedUsers - Represents anyone on the internet who has authenticated with a valid Google account

+    * allUsers - Represents anyone on the internet whether authenticated or not

+* Access Management Concepts

+    * Resources

+        * You can grant granular access to specific resources.
+For example you could grant a user admin rights to a particular storage bucket.

+        * You can also be less granular and assign permissions at a project level and permissions are inherited by all resources within that project

+    * Permissions

+        * Determine what operations are allowed on a resource

+        *